Dyfi National Nature Reserve - Ynyslas Visitor Centre, near Aberystwyth

 It has an exhibition about what to see at the reserve, and a shop selling hot and cold drinks, snacks, books and local produce.

-The toilets are in the visitor centre building.
+The toilets are next to the visitor centre.

 Walking trails